isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-arthritic-hips/index.md

 ###  [1.
 Brooks Men's Addiction Walker Walking Shoes](https://www.amazon.com/dp/B0012ILF94/?tag=p-policy-20)

 If youre looking for comfortable and supportive shoes for your Arthritic Hips you need to consider Brooks Addiction Walker.
-This walking [shoe](https://pestpolicy.com/best-shoes-for-bunions-and-plantar-fasciitis/) will minimize your hip pain thanks to its numerous technologies and features.
+This walking [shoe](https://pestpolicy.com/best-shoes-for-bunions-and-plantar-fasciitis/)will minimize your hip pain thanks to its numerous technologies and features.

 For starters, the Brooks Addiction Walker features Extended Progressive Diagonal Rollbar, which provides you maximum support.
 It offers crucial support to the arch helping the body to maintain a more natural walking pattern.